RenneJ/hh-infosec-course/h5-september2023.md

 **IDN Homograph Attack** 🗡️

 - Use similar looking characters to bypass detection e.g. cyrillic A looks similar to latin A but has different encoding

+### What usually works in phishing?

+- Package delivery message
+  - "You have a package at... tracking code xyz123"
+- Mail from IT/Service desk
+- LinkedIn, Gmail, Dropbox...
+  - Well-known, reputable organisations
+- Information related to current events within organisation

+### What to do?

+- Implement aforementioned protocols (marked with 🛡️)
+- Keep your domains safe
+  - Register similar domains to yourself
+- Educate and train users
+- Secure infrastructure
+  - Properly configured and separated networks within the organisation

+### My notes

+I was surprised by the numbers presented in the video.
+The amount of people who clicked the links (in studies and controlled cases) was greater than I expected.
+Also, it is becoming apparent that faking a legitimate looking site doesn't take much technical skill.

 # Sources